rkodirkhonov/rkodirkhonov/README.md

 Looking for:

 I am seeking job positions as a Software Engineer, Frontend Engineer, or Javascript / React developer.
-I am eager to apply my skills and experience in a professional setting and continue to grow as a developer.
+I am eager to apply my skills and experience in a professional setting and contribute to your company.

 Conclusion: